alfonsoalba/web/_posts/2019-01-16-upload-big-files-to-ovh-storage.markdown

 adding "-V 2" is necessary for this.
 ```

 ...which fails because we are not authenticated.
 The first thing we have to do is decide which authentication version to use.
-At the time of writing, OVH allows version 2 so we need to retrive the auth url, username, password, tenant name, tenan id and the zone in which your OVH container is hosted.
+At the time of writing, OVH allows version 2 so we need to find all the parameters that ```swift``` needs to authenticate us: the auth url, username, password, tenant name, tenan id and the zone in which your OVH container is hosted.

-Where can we find all this information?
+Where can we find the?
 Just login to your OVH account and follow this steps (I'm sorry, the screenshot is in spanish):

 ![](/assets/images/swift_and_open_stack/find_your_openstack_auth_info_in_ovh.png)